Gary Indiana (writer): Writing

+Indiana's memoir triggered a new wave of interest in his work, leading to a consensus among cultural critics that this "Renaissance man" was having a renaissance.
+In 2017, Three Month Fever was reissued with a new introduction by Christopher Glazek, who coined the phrase 'deflationary realism' to describe Indiana's writing, in contrast to the magical realism or hysterical realism of other contemporary writing.
+In 2018, Seven Stories Press reissued Horse Crazy with a new introduction by the literary critic Tobi Haslett and Gone Tomorrow with a new introduction by Sarah Nicole Prickett.
+Both Haslett and Prickett, along with other younger critics and cultural figures in Indiana's new milieu, including Christian Lorentzen, Sam McKinniss, and Janique Vigier, contributed significantly to the critical reappraisal of Indiana's work.
+In 2023, Indiana's 1994 novel Rent Boy was reissued by McNally Jackson, under their McNally Editions imprint, and Semiotext(e) reissued his 2003 novel Do Everything in the Dark.
+In 2024, Seven Stories Press reissued his 2015 memoir, I Can Give You Anything But Love.

 Film

 Indiana acted in several mostly experimental films by, among others, Michel Auder (Seduction of Patrick, 1979, which he co-wrote with the director), Scott B and Beth B (The Trap Door, 1980), Melvie Arslanian (Stiletto, 1981, where he plays a bellhop at the bellhopless Chelsea Hotel), Jackie Raynal (Hotel New York, 1984), Ulrike Ottinger (Dorian Gray in the Mirror of the Yellow Press, 1984, with Veruschka as Dorian Gray and Delphine Seyrig as Doctor Mabuse), Lothar Lambert (Fräulein Berlin, 1984), Dieter Schidor (Cold in Columbia, 1985), Valie Export (The Practice of Love, 1985) and Christoph Schlingensief (Terror 2000: Intensivstation Deutschland, 1994, in which Udo Kier kills his character with a machine gun).
 John Boskovich's 2001 film North features Indiana reading from the Céline novel of the same name.

 Indiana's novel Gone Tomorrow reflects his experiences on set, particularly his time working on Cold in Columbia.

 Speaking of his acting style generally, Indiana told an interviewer, "I wasn't trained, and certainly didn't have the technique of a professional.
 Directors would cast me because of the way I was, not what I could pretend to be."